OmarWatany/xlinkedlist/README.md

     }
     printf("\n");

-    // Traverse and print the list from back current = it.from = list->tail;
+    // Traverse and print the list from the back current = it.from = list->tail;
     while (current != NULL) {
         _print_string(current->data);